nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Deleted entry: 2022-03-14 | $4.30 | Food | Chicken rice for lunch
 ```
 #### Editing an expense: `edit`
-Edits an existing expense in the list of expenses.
+Edits an existing expense record in the list of expenses.
 Users may choose to `list` out the expenses first
 before editing to verify its index.
 After the record is extracted, users need to choose
 which field to edit in that record.
 After editing an expense
 record, the newly edited record will be shown to the user.